 In a medium-sized mixing bowl, combine the eggs and the pumpkin, whisking until smooth.
-Add in the salt, milk, & dried parsley.
+Add in the salt, & dried parsley.
 Gradually, 1/2 cup at a time, add in the rice flour.
 Using your hands, gently fold in the sides of the dough and roll out the dough on a floured countertop to the desired thickness, based on your dog's preferences.
 Using cookie cutters, press into the dough and straight up and place each cookie onto a prepared cookie sheet.
 Bake on a greased cookie sheet (or a nonstick Silpat mat) for about 20 minutes.
 Take the cookies out, flip them over, then back into the oven for an additional 20 minutes, or until they are a nice shade of golden brown.

-Depending on the size of your cookie cutter, makes approximately 2 dozen cookies.
+Depending on the size of your cookie cutter this recipe makes approximately 2 dozen cookies.